3 Sampling

 Standard errors (SE) quantify the effect of sampling variation on our estimates.
 In other words, they quantify how much we can expect the calculated proportions of a shovel’s beads that are red to vary from one sample to another sample to another sample, and so on.
 As a general rule, as sample size increases, the standard error decreases.

-The standard error is the standard deviation of a sample statistic (aka point estimate), such as the proportion.
+The standard error is the standard deviation of a sample statistic such as the estimated proportion.
 For example, the standard error of the mean refers to the standard deviation of the distribution of sample means taken from a population.

 3.3.1 Terminology and notation

-Second, a population parameter is a numerical summary quantity about the population that is unknown, but you wish you knew.
+A population parameter is a numeric statistic about the population that is unknown, but you wish you knew.
 For example, when this quantity is the mean, the population parameter of interest is the population mean.
 This is mathematically denoted with the Greek letter \(\mu\) pronounced “mu.”
 In our earlier sampling from the urn activity, however, since we were interested in the proportion of the urn’s beads that were red, the population parameter is the population proportion, denoted with \(\rho\).
+Different academic fields often use different Greek letters to denote the same population parameter.

-Third, a census is an exhaustive enumeration or counting of all \(N\) units in the population in order to compute the population parameter’s value exactly.
+A census is an exhaustive enumeration or counting of all \(N\) units in the population in order to compute the population parameter’s value exactly.
 In our sampling activity, this would correspond to counting the number of red beads out of the \(N\) total in the urn and then computing the red population proportion, \(\rho\), exactly.
 When the number \(N\) of individuals or observations in our population is large as was the case with our urn, a census can be quite expensive in terms of time, energy, and money.
-A census is impossible for any populations which includes the future, like our blood pressure next year or candidates for governor in 2050.
-There is a truth but we could not, even in theory, calculate it.
+A census is impossible for any population which includes the future, like our blood pressure next year or candidates for governor in 2050.
+There is a truth, but we could not, even in theory, determine it.

-Fourth, sampling is the act of collecting a sample from the population when we can not, or do not want to, perform a census.
+Sampling is the act of collecting a sample from the population when we can not, or do not want to, perform a census.
 The sample size is lower case \(n\), as opposed to upper case \(N\) for the population’s size.
 Typically the sample size \(n\) is much smaller than the population size \(N\).
-In our sampling activities, we used shovels with varying slots to extract samples of size \(n\) = 1 through \(n\) = 100.
+In our sampling activities, we used shovels with varying slots to extract samples of size \(n = 1\) through \(n = 100\).

-Sixth, a sample is said to be representative if it roughly looks like the population.
+A sample is said to be representative if it roughly looks like the population.
 In other words, are the sample’s characteristics a good representation of the population’s characteristics?
-In our sampling activity, are the samples of \(n\) beads extracted using our shovels representative of the urn’s \(N\) = 1000 beads?
+In our sampling activity, are the samples of \(n\) beads extracted using our shovels representative of the urn’s \(N = 1,000\) beads?

-Seventh, a sample is generalizable if any results based on the sample can generalize to the population.
+A sample is generalizable if any results based on the sample can generalize to the population.
 In our sampling activity, can we generalize the sample proportion from our shovels to the entire urn?
-Using our mathematical notation, this is akin to asking if \(\hat{\rho}\) is a “good guess” of \(\rho\)?
+Using our mathematical notation, this is akin to asking if \(\hat{\rho}\) is a “good guess” of \(\rho\).

-Eighth, biased sampling occurs if certain individuals or observations in a population have a higher chance of being included in a sample than others.
+Biased sampling occurs if certain individuals or observations in a population have a higher chance of being included in a sample than others.
 We say a sampling procedure is unbiased if every observation in a population had an equal chance of being sampled.
 Had the red beads been much smaller than the white beads, and therefore more prone to falling out of the shovel, our sample would have been biased.
-In our sampling activities, since we mixed all \(N = 1000\) beads prior to each group’s sampling and since each of the equally sized beads had an equal chance of being sampled, our samples were unbiased.
+In our sampling activities, since we mixed all \(N = 1,000\) beads prior to each group’s sampling and since each of the equally-sized beads had an equal chance of being sampled, our samples were unbiased.

 In general: